angular/material-tools/ARCHITECTURE.md

 ### Why are some type of files compiled manually

-Some developers are expecting Material Tools to export the AngularJS Material stylesheet without the layouts included by default.
+Some developers are expecting Material Tools for AngularJS Material to export the AngularJS Material stylesheet without the layouts included by default.

 Since the `core` module of AngularJS Material always includes the `layouts` by default, we are not able to retrieve the `core` module without the `layouts` included.